HendrikW/IH-coding-challenge-march/README.md

 It should take you around 2-3 hours to complete.
 (This estimation assumes you have worked with `create-react-app` and basic bootstrap grids recently, so if you need to learn / refresh about these tools it will add to the time needed to complete this exercise).

+You can look at the expected view for the moon in Berlin here : https://github.com/HendrikW/IH-coding-challenge-march/blob/master/screen_recording_moon.mov?raw=true .. sun path and other cities should work accordingly :-)

 ## Requirements

 * it should use Bootstrap and look decent on a mobile device ( don't spend too much time on styling details, just don't force mobile users to pinch-zoom please ;) )